Summary

 You will sometimes find it buttoned for a more classic look, sometimes unbuttoned and with an open collar, for a slightly more majestic look.

-Under a polo sweater, I see either a white t-shirt or an ecru turtleneck (or chimney) sweater.
+Under a polo sweater, I see either a white t-shirt or an ecru turtleneck sweater.
 Or nothing at all, for people who like to wear their sweater next to their skin.

 Our Moena sweater, worn over a simple white t-shirt.
-The association is sober and quite natural.
+The combination is sober and quite natural.

-This same sweater , this time worn over an ecru turtleneck sweater, for added warmth
+This same sweater , worn this time over an ecru turtleneck sweater, for more warmth

-I sometimes see the shirt worn under a polo sweater, and I must admit that I have trouble.
-I find that the combination of the two passes doesn't really work.
+I sometimes see the shirt worn under a polo sweater, and I have to admit that I have a hard time.
+I find that the combination of the two collars doesn't really work.

 Shirt + polo shirt from Luca Faloni, a beautiful Italian brand.
-I'm not very convinced by this layering proposal
+I'm not very convinced by this layering proposition

-At A Kind of Guise , it’s better.
-There's more flair: this blue and brown are both slightly warm.
-Despite everything, I still find that the association is not very natural: it is visually a little too busy for my eye.
+At A Kind of Guise , it's better.
+There's more flair: this blue and this brown are both slightly warm.
+Despite everything, I still find that the association is not very natural: it's visually a little too busy for my eye.

-I put funnel necks and turtlenecks in this same section because they are quite close.
+I put the chimney collars and turtlenecks in this same part because they are quite close.

-The funnel neck goes up on the neck, but does not wrap around itself like a turtleneck.
+The funnel neck comes up on the neck, but does not roll up on itself like a turtleneck.

 These are two fairly elegant shapes that we recommend , for their thermal protection and their visual sobriety.